 An expansion of the deposition program, including the addition of two new denuders, was proposed at the December 7th, 2023 TEEM committee meeting.
 This was approved via e-vote.
 Denuders will be deployed (1) at the Fort Chipewyan Air Monitoring Station and (2) at a remote area near the Jackfish Reserve in the Peace Athabasca Delta (Figure 2).
 These denuders will be changed out monthly by ACFN and MCFN staff that currently maintain the AMS and time-integrated equipment.
+Equipment was transported to Fort Chipewyan in mid-February via the winter road.
+Denuders were deployed and began collecting data in March.

-Figure 2: Map of the existing denuder/passive locations (yellow symbols) and the proposed locations of denuders/passives to be deployed in/near Fort Chipewyan.
+Figure 1: Map of the existing denuder/passive locations (yellow symbols) and the proposed locations of denuders/passives to be deployed in/near Fort Chipewyan.